Have you come across any of these common candle problems?

 When you take it out of the freezer, the wax usually pops right out with the help of a butter knife to loosen it.
 Then clean the container with soap and water or place it in the dishwasher if it’s dishwasher-safe.
 (Have you tried my DIY zero dishwasher detergent?)

-Then, pour the melted candle wax into an empty glass or metal container using a towel or hot pad.
-(A coffee tin or empty pasta jars work well.)
-Allow to wax cool in the container, THEN safely discard it.
+- Then, using a towel or hot pad, pour the melted candle wax into an empty glass or metal container.
+(A coffee tin or empty pasta jar works well.)
+Allow the wax to cool in the container, THEN safely discard it.

-Here’s the good news – you didn’t do anything wrong in the candle-making process!
+The good news is that you didn’t do anything wrong in the candle-making process!
 This is one of those candle problems that happens to even the most expensive store-bought candles.
 It all equates to burn time.

 Like burning calories at the gym, a short five-minute burn won’t leave you with great results.
 When lighting a candle, you need to be in it for the long haul!
 Candles must be burned until the wax melts across the entire diameter – from edge to edge.